+Choosing your next commercial vehicle or fleet?
 Hino and Isuzu are two of the largest commercial truck manufacturers in North America, and compete head-to-head in most categories.
 When you need a reliable commercial truck that your business can rely on, going with a Hino is the right choice.
-From reliability, to comfort, to Hino’s connection to Canada, you just can’t beat a Hino.
+From durability and raw strength to comfort and Hino’s superior engineering, you just can’t beat a Hino.

 Let’s kick things off with a head-to-head showdown of Hino and Isuzu’s two most popular options -- the medium-duty Hino 195 and Isuzu NRR.
 Just how do the two compare?
 Have a look for yourself:

 Hino 195: 56,900 PSI Frame, 422,900 in-lb Resisting Bend Moment, long list of standard & optional interior options, quieter ride

 Isuzu NRR: 44,000 PSI Frame, 316,800 in-lb Resisting Bend Moment, limited available interior options, louder noise levels

 Looking for more power?
 Hino 268 and Isuzu FTR deliver more strength and a higher payload for heavier hauling.
 See how these Class 6 diesel truck options face-off when put back to back:

 Hino 268: 220-260 HP @ 2500 RPM, 6 Cylinder Diesel Engine, 9,000 lb MAX Payload, Long list of standard & optional interior options

 Isuzu FTR: 215 HP @ 2500 RPM, 4 Cylinder Diesel Engine, 15,690 lb MAX Payload, Limited available interior options